The Perfect Chicken Cutlet

 1. Whisk 4 eggs in a large mixing bowl

-2. Add 2-tbsp. dried parsley, 1 tsp. onion powder, 1 tsp. garlic powder, 1/2 tsp. salt, 1/4 tsp black pepper to your eggs and give it a good mix.
+2. Add 2-tbsp. dried parsley, 1 tsp. onion powder, 1 tsp. garlic powder, 1/2 tsp. salt, 1/4 tsp black pepper to your eggs and give it a whisk.

-3. Place chicken breasts in your egg bowl and make sure they are mostly submerged.
+4. Place chicken breasts in your egg bowl, making sure they are mostly submerged.

-5. Fill a shallow dish with your breadcrumbs and bread each side of each chicken breast.
-I scoop the breadcrumbs on each side and gently press them into the chicken.
+6. Bread each side of each chicken breast.
+Scoop the breadcrumbs on each side and gently press them into the chicken.

-🌿If you want to double bread the chicken, you will have to gently dip each piece back into the egg mixture then cover with breadcrumbs again
+🌿To double bread the chicken, gently dip each piece back into the egg mixture then cover with breadcrumbs again.

-6. When you are ready to cook the chicken heat your oil on med high.
-I will drop a few breadcrumbs in the oil after a bit to test it.
+7. Drop a few breadcrumbs to test it.
 If it sizzles nicely, you’re ready to go.

 6. Place your chicken in the pan, wait about 2 minutes then flip.
 Don’t flip too often or you will dry out your chicken and make it tough.
 If you are unsure, you can lift one side a bit to see how golden it is on the bottom.